vlash0505/OOP1sem/1lab/README.txt

         named BreadthFirstPath and DepthFirstPath(that use BFS and DFS respectfuly).

+        I use Sedjewick's courses (Algorithms part 1,2) as the main study reference.

         GRAPH API(for adjacencyList):
         _____________________
         Graph() -                   constructor that creates an empty graph.